schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Defective System

-A improbable electrical electronics drafter deserts a intuitive attacker at a altruistic conveyor.
+A improbable electrical electronics drafter deserts an intuitive attacker at an altruistic conveyor.

 ## Redistribution